 How are secondary sales of private shares taxed?

-Secondary sales may trigger capital gain reporting and company transfer restrictions. document every step.
+Secondary sales may trigger capital gain reporting and company transfer restrictions — document every step.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?